 The Stageberg Collection was donated to the Rod Library under the terms of the will of Norman C. Stageberg, long-time professor in the UNI Department of English Language and Literature, who died in 1984.
 This collection, focused on linguistics and language, includes a substantial number of old, rare, and valuable titles.
 However, most of the 1250 volume collection is composed of twentieth century monographs, dictionaries, and essays.
 The primary function of the Stageberg Collection is to provide students and faculty with a professional linguistics reference collection with a special strength in historical linguistics.

 Norman Stageberg joined the UNI faculty in 1946 as Assistant Professor of English.
 He retired in 1972 with the rank of professor, which he achieved in 1960.

-Stageberg founded the Teaching of English as a Foreign Language (TEFL) program at UNI.
+Professor Stageberg founded the Teaching of English as a Foreign Language (TEFL) program at UNI.
 The program was offered to students beginning in the spring of 1964.
-The partial pamphlet to the right announces and describes the new TEFL program in 1963.
+The pamphlet illustrated on the left announces and describes the new TEFL program in 1963.

 He led the Modern Language Department in its infancy, and was a recognized scholar and author in literature, grammar, ambiguity, and meaning.

 Professor Stageberg with student Jeanne

 June Suzuki Stageberg worked as a library associate in the Cataloging Department of the Rod Library from 1974 through 1986.
 Her generous gift in honor of her late husband, Professor Norman C. Stageberg, was used to refurbish the Special Collections reading room.